zhuangchong/fluss/website/docs/install-deploy/deploying-with-docker.md

       type: "tmpfs"
       device: "tmpfs"
 ```
+Save the `docker-compose.yaml` script and execute the `docker-compose up -d` command in the same directory to create the cluster.

 #### Enter into SQL-Client
 First, use the following command to enter the Flink SQL CLI Container: